Pennzoil: Gasoline

 Though not much emphasis was ever placed on gasoline by the company, Pennzoil did sell it.
 In the early parts of the company's history, the gas stations were branded as Pennzip, though they were later changed to Pennzoil.
 For decades, Pennzoil gas stations were mostly marketed in western Pennsylvania, western New York, northern and eastern Ohio, and northern West Virginia.

 In the 1990s, Pennzoil gas experienced a bit of a revival when Pittsburgh area convenience store chain Cogo's began co-branding themselves with Pennzoil.
 The co-branding lasted only a few years, and Cogo's switched brands to BP and Exxon in 2001.

 After Shell's purchase of Pennzoil, there was the possibility that the remaining Pennzoil stations—mostly in western Pennsylvania—would be converted to Shell as part of the company's aggressive movement to expand nationally.
-This didn't happen, but the three company-owned Pennzoil gas stations in the New Castle, Pennsylvania, area began co-branding themselves with 7-Eleven in 2003, with more emphasis placed on the 7-Eleven brand name than Pennzoil itself.
+This did not happen, but the three company-owned Pennzoil gas stations in the New Castle, Pennsylvania, area began co-branding themselves with 7-Eleven in 2003, with more emphasis placed on the 7-Eleven brand name than Pennzoil itself.

 Gradually, BP began replacing Pennzoil at some of these sites in 2006 while retaining 7-Eleven (a Pennzoil in Ambridge, Pennsylvania, also converted to BP at the same time) while others were sold to private owners and became independent, unbranded locations.
 By the mid-2010s, Pennzoil was no longer selling gasoline.

 Commercial automotive and motorcycle partnerships

-Pennzoil is an official long-term recommended motor oil of all Stellantis companies (including all of brands and subsidiaries excluding Peugeot, Citroën, DS Automobiles, Opel and Vauxhall with TotalEnergies and Alfa Romeo, FIAT, Lancia and Abarth with Selenia), BMW, Mini, Rolls-Royce, Hyundai, Genesis, Chevrolet (shared with Mobil 1 and Valvoline), Ferrari (since 2002 due to Pennzoil acquired by Shell) and Iveco for automobiles in United States.
+Pennzoil is an official long-term recommended motor oil of all Stellantis companies (including all of brands and subsidiaries excluding Peugeot, Citroën, DS Automobiles, Opel and Vauxhall with TotalEnergies and Alfa Romeo, FIAT, Lancia and Abarth with Selenia), BMW, Mini, Rolls-Royce, Hyundai, Genesis, Chevrolet (shared with Mobil 1 and Valvoline), Ferrari (since 2002 due to Pennzoil being acquired by Ferrari's oil partner Shell) and Iveco for automobiles in United States.
 Pennzoil is also an official long-term recommended motorcycle engine oil of BMW Motorrad and Ducati for motorcycles in United States.